hmagph/sample.microservices.12factorapp/README.md

     2. Select the `12-factor-wlpcfg` project
     3. Select *Finish*, *OK*, *Finish*
 4. Right-click on the `12-factor-wlpcfg` user directory listed under the target Runtime Environment in the Runtime Explorer view., and select *New Server*.
-5. The resulting dialog should be pre-populated with the websocketSample Liberty profile server.
+5. The resulting dialog should be pre-populated with the 12FactorAppServer Liberty profile server.
 6. Click *Finish*

 ###### Note